 Dr. Harangozo was the medical director of a nationally and internationally renowned air ambulance company.In addition, the company was used as a prototype for the development of NJ ground critical care interfacility transportation.

 In 1992, she established her own practice, Lincoln Pulmonary and Critical Care.
 It merged with Pulmonary and Intensive Care Specialists of NJ in 1995.

-Dr. Harangozo serves on the medical executive committee of RWJUH.She has participated in the implementation of clinically relevant information systems in RWJUH and is Co-Director of the Central Jersey Health Information Exchange Project.
+Dr. Harangozo serves on the medical executive committee of RWJUH.She has participated in the implementation of clinically relevant information systems in RWJUH.
 In 2008, she was elected the first female president of the medical staff at Robert Wood Johnson University Hospital.
 She has been a Castle Connolly Top Doctor for over 15 years.
-She was acknowledged with a 2019 Volunteer Faculty Award from Rutgers-RWJMS.
+She was acknowledged with a 2019 and 2022 Volunteer Faculty Award from Rutgers-RWJMS.

 Critical Care Medicine

 Dr. Tricia Todisco Gilbert is commited to helping her patients become their own solutions.
 She operates with a servant's heart and uses medicine as a platform to develop the whole person: Body-Mind-Spirit.
 Dr. Gilbert focuses on helping her patients create an environment that enables their bodies to self-heal, and she uses medicine to support that initiative.
 She collaborates with each individual to suggest lifestyle changes that support their goals for healthy, happy living.

 Dr. Gilbert joined PICSNJ in 2003.
 She is a graduate of Mount Holyoke College and UMDNJ-Robert Wood Johnson Medical School (now Rutgers-RWJMS), where she stayed to complete a Residency in Internal Medicine and Fellowship in Pulmonary and Critical Care Medicine.